Policy-Oriented Binary Classification: Improving (KD-)CART Final Splits for Subpopulation Targeting: Experiments

 \section{Experiments}

-In this section, we conduct comprehensive numerical experiments to compare the performance of our proposed algorithms and the classic CART under both regular and KD frameworks.
-Under regular framework, we compare the classic CART with PFS and MDFS.
+In this section, we conduct comprehensive numerical experiments to compare the performance of our proposed methods and the classic CART under both regular and KD frameworks.
+Under regular framework, we compare the classic CART with MDFS, PFS, and wEFS.
 Under KD framework, we compare RF-CART with RF-MDFS.
 We replace KD with RF because the teacher model is a \textbf{R}andom \textbf{F}orest.
-In addition, we adapt Proposition 6 from \citet{koyejo2014consistent} to the final split and refer to the adapted method as wEFS (weighted Empirical Final Split).

-\subsection{Synthetic Data}
+\subsection{Synthetic data}

 \textbf{Settings:} We simulate synthetic datasets using 8 different data generation processes (DGP), e.g., the Friedman synthetic datasets \citep{friedman1991multivariate, breiman1996bagging}.
-These setups are designed to capture various aspects of real-world data complexities and challenges commonly encountered when using tree-based method, such as nonlinear relationships, feature interactions, collinearity, and noises (Table~\ref{Table simulation results in main text}, Column 1).
+These setups are designed to capture various aspects of real-world data complexities and challenges commonly encountered when using tree-based methods, such as nonlinear relationships, feature interactions, collinearity, and noises (subtitles in Figure~\ref{Boxplot simulation results in main text}).
 Detailed descriptions of the DGP are provided in Appendix~\ref{Data generation details}.
-For each DGP, we consider a threshold of interest $c\in\{0.6, 0.7, 0.8\}$, resulting in 24 unique tasks.
+For each DGP, we consider a threshold of interest $c\in\{0.5, 0.6, 0.7, 0.8\}$, resulting in 32 unique tasks.

 We set two stopping rules for growing the tree: (i) a max depth of $m\in\{4, 5, 6, 7\}$, (ii) a minimal leaf node size of $\rho n$, where $\rho \in \{1\%, 2\%, 3\%\}$ and $n$ is the sample size.
 We set $n = 5000$.
 The fitting procedures stop once either of the rules is met.
 These give us 12 configurations for each tasks.
-For each of the $24\times 12 = 288$ settings, we do 50 replicates of experiments.
+For each of the $32\times 12 = 384$ settings, we do 50 replicates of experiments.

+\textbf{Evaluation metrics}: We define false positives (FP) and false negatives (FN) before defining the two performance metrics that we use in the synthetic data simulations.